runeh/tirbi/README.md

 - [ ] Add docs
 - [ ] Don't use URIs for storage that isn't URIs?
 - [ ] Add some tests
-- [ ] Make the other methods on storage allowed to return promises
 - [ ] Throw handling is weird
 - [ ] Use custom errors when throwing?
 - [ ] Add non-http logging?